Topics in this article include:

-The spleen is central to the regulation of bowel activity, with imbalances resulting in either constipation or diarrhea.
+The spleen is involved in the regulation of bowel activity, with imbalances resulting in either constipation or diarrhea.

-It is an integral part of the immune system, in that the spleen, along with the lymphatic system that it controls, plays a central role in the manufacture of antibodies that protect us against all pathogenic presences in the blood.
+It is an integral part of the immune system, in that the spleen, along with the lymphatic system that it controls, plays a central role in the manufacture of antibodies that protect us against all pathogenic presences in the blood and lymph.

-The spleen recycles iron for the production of new red blood cells and other purposes, therefore, when the spleen is stressed or not functioning properly, anemia can result.
+The spleen recycles iron for the production of new red blood cells and other purposes, therefore, when the spleen is not functioning properly, anemia can result.

-Red Pulp of the Spleen: The red pulp of the spleen provides the blood-filtering function of the spleen.
+Red Pulp of the Spleen: The red pulp of the spleen provides a blood-filtering function.
 It destroys abnormal or old red blood cells and is a storage place for some elements of blood, including iron, white blood cells, immunoglobulin proteins (which counter various bacterial and viral infections that attack the mucous membrane, while some immunoglobulin create components like serotonin and histamine that prevent various types of food and skin allergies), and platelets (needed to help the blood the clot).
 It also contains phagocytes, which attack and ingest bacteria and other pathogens.

-White Pulp of the Spleen: The white pulp of the spleen and lymphatic glands are made up of clumps of lymphatic tissue that produce lymphocytes, monocytes and plasma cells, which in turn are capable of manufacturing over 100 trillion types of antibodies configured specifically to neutralize any type of antigen (pathogen or toxin).
+White Pulp of the Spleen: The white pulp of the spleen and lymphatic glands are made up of clumps of lymphatic tissue that produce lymphocytes, monocytes, and plasma cells, which in turn are capable of manufacturing over 100 trillion types of antibodies configured specifically to neutralize each unique type of antigen (pathogen).

-One of the first signs of spleen stress is the need to clear the throat frequently, drippy or swollen sinuses, becoming spacey or flighty, the loss of the ability to concentrate, or difficulty comprehending written material.
+Early signs of spleen stress include the need to clear the throat frequently, drippy or swollen sinuses, becoming spacey or flighty, the loss of the ability to concentrate, or difficulty comprehending written material.

 More extreme cases of spleen dysfunction will result in a melancholy depression, heavy or extremely weak extremities, cold hands & feet, alcoholism, loss of appetite, edema, bloated belly, and a high susceptibility to infections.

-There are three basic food groups that push the spleen into abnormal functioning:
+There are three primary food groups that affect the spleen most strongly:

-1.concentrated sugars, sweets, and an excess of fruits.
-Sweets combined with oils or fats further stress the spleen
+1. Concentrated sugars, sweets, and an excess of fruits.
+Sweets combined with oils or fats stress the spleen even further.

-3.stimulants like coffee, green/black tea, yerba mate, cacao, even an excess of hot peppers,
+3. Stimulants like coffee, green/black tea, matcha, pu'er (mild), yerba mate, guayusa (mild), guarana, yohimbe, mahuang, cacao (mild), even an excess of hot peppers

-compounded of course by combining any of these in the same day or same meal.
+The effect is compounded of course, by combining any of these in the same day or same meal.

 The spleen is influential in the functioning of most of the major areas of human physiology.
 The following is an indication of the most significant organ systems affected by the spleen: